John Bailey

 He co-founded the strategic advisory firm Whiteboard Advisors and served as a senior program officer at the Bill and Melinda Gates Foundation.
 Earlier in his career, John served as the nation's second Director of Educational Technology at the U.S. Department of Education, where he co-chaired the interagency Advanced Education Technology Initiative.
 While working for Pennsylvania Governor Tom Ridge, John spearheaded several technology and education initiatives, including a statewide broadband mapping project.

 John currently serves on the board of directors for Zearn Math, the Federation of American Scientists, U.S. Digital Response, and American Policy Ventures.
-He also serves on advisory boards for Trustible.ai, the XPRIZE, the COVID Collaborative, and the Tech Talent Project.
+He also serves on advisory boards for Trustible.ai, the XPRIZE, the FPF Center for Artificial Intelligence, and the Tech Talent Project.
 In addition, John is a Pahara-Aspen Institute Fellow and a moderator and member of the Aspen Global Leadership Network.
 He is also an alumnus of the American Council on Germany Young Leaders Program.
-In 2022 and 2023, the Washingtonian named him as one of Washington's Most Influential People in policy.
+In 2022, 2023, and 2024 the Washingtonian named him as one of Washington's Most Influential People in policy.

-He previously served on advisory boards for the Aspen Institute’s Future of Work, the Center for Democracy and Technology, Indego Africa, and the Data Quality Campaign.
+He previously served on boards for the Aspen Institute’s Future of Work, Indego Africa, and the Data Quality Campaign.

 Featured Writing